shanks2999/Spark_Page_Rank/README.md

 - **src**:

-    - It contains 1 main class called PageRank which is the implementation
+    - It contains  main class "PageRank.scala" which is the implementation using Spark
-    - 1 XMLInputFormat helper class which is used to extract tags from the large xml in chunks
+    - "XMLInputFormat.java".
+A helper class which is used to extract tags from the large xml in chunks.
-    - 1 test file which basic functionality of the Code.
+    - "Test.scala".
+A scala code to test the basic functionality of the Code.

 **Explain/Notes:**

  - Compiled Jar is placed in the Jar folder in root.
- - You can create it using " sbt clean compile package "
+ - You can create it manually using " sbt clean compile package "
  - You can check tests with " sbt clean compile test "

 **Execution:**